yuexin-z11/lil.ChatBot/README.md

 The `Chatbot` directory serves as the virtual environment specifically created for running this project.

 ### Source Folder
 Contains intent files used in the project.
-One before running the no_replicate
+One before running the no_replicate file, the other is after.

 ### no_replicate File
 A utility file is used to ensure there are no duplicate patterns in the intent files.
 This file can be modified to suit different situations and has broad applications.